 Matthew Turcotte (Clarkson ’14)

-Meet Young Entrepreneur Matthew S. Turcotte, CEO of North Shore Solutions and full-time Clarkson Student.
+Meet Young Entrepreneur Matthew S. Turcotte, founder and CEO of North Shore Solutions and U-Store of Watertown.
 Matthew S. Turcotte, 21, of Clayton, N.Y., was the first student to participate in Clarkson University’s Young Entrepreneur Award program which is currently accepting applications.

 A business owner since he was a junior in high school, Matthew is now growing his Web services firm while earning his degree in innovation and entrepreneurship as a full-time student in the School of Business.